kyma-project/kyma/docs/kyma/docs/04-07-aks-xip.io-domain.md

 This solution is not suitable for a production environment but makes for a great playground which allows you to get to know the product better.

+>**NOTE:** This feature requires Kyma version 0.6 or higher.

 ## Prerequisites

 The prerequisites match these listed in [this](#installation-install-kyma-on-an-aks-cluster) document.
 However, you don't need to prepare a domain for your cluster as it is replaced by a wildcard DNS provided by [`xip.io`](http://xip.io/).

->**NOTE:** This feature requires Kyma version 0.6 or higher.

-## Installation

-The installation process follows the steps outlined in the [Install Kyma on an AKS cluster](#installation-install-kyma-on-an-aks-cluster) document.
-Set [environment variables](#installation-install-kyma-on-an-aks-cluster-environment-variables) and follow [this](#installation-install-kyma-on-an-aks-cluster-prepare-the-aks-cluster) section to prepare your cluster.
+Follow [this](#installation-install-kyma-on-an-aks-cluster-prepare-the-aks-cluster) section to prepare your AKS cluster.

+## Allocate required IP addresses for your cluster

 When you install Kyma with the wildcard DNS, you can use one of two approaches to allocating the required IP addresses for your cluster:

 - Dynamic IP allocation - can be used with [Knative](#installation-installation-with-knative) eventing and serverless, but disables the Application Connector.
 - Manual IP allocation - cannot be used with [Knative](#installation-installation-with-knative) eventing and serverless, but leaves the Application Connector functional.